jboss-developer/jboss-sandbox-quickstarts/ejb-security-propagation/README.md

 You can remove the security domain configuration by manually restoring the back-up copy the configuration file.

-### Remove the Security Domain Configuration Manually
-1. If it is running, stop the JBoss server.
-2. Restore the `JBOSS_HOME/domain/configuration/domain.xml` and `JBOSS_HOME/domain/configuration/host.xml` files with the back-up copies of the files.
-Be sure to replace JBOSS_HOME with the path to your server.

 ### Remove the Security Domain Configuration by Running the JBoss CLI Script

 1. Start the JBoss server by typing the following:

-        For Linux:   JBOSS_HOME/bin/domain.sh
+        For Linux:   EAP_HOME/bin/domain.sh
-        For Windows: JBOSS_HOME\bin\domain.bat
+        For Windows: EAP_HOME\bin\domain.bat
-2. Open a new command line, navigate to the root directory of this quickstart, and run the following command, replacing JBOSS_HOME with the path to your server:
+2. Open a new command line, navigate to the root directory of this quickstart, and run the following command, replacing EAP_HOME with the path to your server:

-        JBOSS_HOME/bin/jboss-cli.sh --connect --file=remove-configuration.cli
+        EAP_HOME/bin/jboss-cli.sh --connect --file=remove-configuration.cli
 This script removes the server configuration that was done by the `configure-server.cli` script.
 You should see the following result when you run the script:

         #1 /profile=full/subsystem=remoting/remote-outbound-connection=ejb-outbound-connection:remove